vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 works.
 600 A. D.-900 A.D.
 Most of the smrtis such as those of Parasara,

 Sankha, Devala and some of the Puranas such as Agni, Garuda.
-788 A. D.-820 A.D.-Sankarācārya, the great Advaita philosopher 800 A. D.-850 A. D.--Visvarüpa, the commentator of Yājñavalkya
+788 A. D.-820 A.D.-Sankarācārya, the great Advaita philosopher 800 A. D.-850 A. D.--Visvarūpa, the commentator of Yājñavalkya

 smrti 825 A. D.-900 A. D.-Medhātithi, a commentator of Manusmrti 966 A, D.-Utpala composed his commentary on the BỊhajjātaka of